-While Arnold already uses a stochastic approach for transparency that comes only as a ‘closure’.
+While Arnold already uses a stochastic approach for transparency, it comes only as a ‘closure’.
 Which means that for custom shaders that do not use an all closure approach it is not available, so we had to add one ourselves.

 Stochastic transparency makes a huge impact on render times where bounces depth is high.
 Top image took 12:09, bottom with stochastic (low-discepancy bluenoise) transp just 3:43!
 Using (native Arnold) adaptive sampling, final variance is the same, without, the latter would be noiser.